hingev/esp32_ggTaxi/README.md

 # Goal

-**GG Taxi** is a Taxi service created in Armenia, originally made as a mobile app.

 Get a device, which can order a GG Taxi with a press of a single button.

 The project is based around the *ESP32* SoC.